tomjoht/tomjoht.github.io/pages/general/advertising.md

 Each newsletter typically has 4 article summaries + 1 sponsor summary.
 The sponsor summary is a 2 paragraph chunk of text that you provide, describing your product, service, event, etc. Whatever you want the tech writer world to know about, you can share it in this summary.
 I might lightly edit the summary for style to fit the newsletter.

 Each newsletter summary gets an average of 75 clicks.
-The cost for a newsletter summary is $75 per newsletter.
+The cost for a newsletter summary is $100 per newsletter, or 10 newsletter summaries for $900.

 I can also write the newsletter summaries for you.
 This might be preferable if you're looking for an industry maven to identify aspects that would catch the reader's attention.
-If you want me to write the newsletter summaries, the cost is $150 per newsletter.
+If you want me to write the newsletter summaries, the cost is $150 per newsletter, or 10 newsletter summaries for $1,400.

 ## Newsletter banners {#newsletter_banners}